happysheep0719/Sean-s-Cheat-Sheet/algorithms/two-pointers.md

 - P1.
 Remove Particular Char
 - P2.
 Remove all leading/trailing and duplicate empty spaces
 - P3.
+Remove duplicated and adjacent letters but keep at most one
+    - Follow-up.
+Remove duplicated and adjacent letters but keep at most two
-Remove duplicated and adjacent letters
+    - Follow-up.
+Remove duplicated and adjacent letters and keep none
 - P4.
 Remove duplicated and adjacent letters repeatedly

 - Use extra data structure, eg. array/queue/stack